-When you start Microsoft Edge, the Start page shows the “Where to next?” text box where you can type a web address or use it to search the web using Edge’s default search engine.
-To see the address bar instead of the “Where to next?” search box on new tabs and in the Start page, you need to click on the gray area where the address bar is supposed to appear.
+When you start Microsoft Edge, the Start page shows the “Where to next?” search box where you can type a web address or use it to search the web using Edge’s default search engine.
+This is also the case for every new tab page you open — although you can show the address bar by clicking on the gray area where it’s supposed to appear.
+To make Microsoft Edge always show address bar on new tab pages on the top (instead of the “Where to next?” search box), this post discusses a registry edit.

 Missing address bar in Edge

 Major web browsers such as Chrome and Firefox show the address bar with active focus by default on all pages, along with a search box in the browser’s client area.
 Whereas in Edge, the address bar is not displayed in the Start page and New Tab pages unless you click on the space manually to enable it.